 Endowment payout is drawn from the accumulated market value of the EIP, consisting of corpus, current year net investment income, and accumulated income and gains.
-Payout for 2020 is \$85.1 million, compared to \$73.5 million and \$62.9 million for 2019 and 2018, respectively.
-These amounts are net of the Foundation's cost recovery fee and represent spendable funds available to campus departments and external pool participants for program support.
+Payout for 2021 is \$93.7 million, compared to \$85.1 million and \$73.5 million for 2020 and 2019, respectively.
+These amounts are net of the Foundation's cost recovery fee and represent spendable funds available to campus departments and custodial investment funds (external pool participants), for program support.
 Total payout increases each year as the Foundation's endowment grows, and payout reflects earnings on funds functioning as endowments that were established with proceeds from the 2018 sale of the Foundation's real estate limited partnership interests.